cxdxn1/haxx/README.md

 # More Safer Haxx

+Along with following TheRealClarity's boot args logic, this fork also checks to see if the no_untether boot args are set.
+If they are, a file will not be written.
+If they are not, the exploit will proceed.
+This logic makes the whole exploit much safer, although there is still much more work to do.

+# Safer haxx

 This fork checks the boot-args nvram variable before running any binaries.
-If the `no_untether` boot-arg is found, it execve's into launchd.
-To disable any untether binaries and straight up run the original launchd, go into the recovery shell (`irecovery -s`) and type:
+If the no_untether boot-arg is found, it execve's into launchd.
+To disable any untether binaries and straight up run the original launchd, go into the recovery shell (irecovery -s) and type:

-- setenv boot-args no_untether
+setenv boot-args no_untether
-- saveenv
+saveenv
-- reboot
+reboot

-Once you're back in recovery, run `irecovery -n`.
+Once you're back in recovery, run irecovery -n.
 You'll reboot into regular iOS (if nothing else is broken).

 Logic taken from Fugu14.